APPLICATIONS FOR THE SUMMER 2024 PAID INTERNSHIP WILL OPEN MARCH 18, 2024.

-The Latin America Program at the Woodrow Wilson International Center for Scholars Fall 2023 cycle is closed.
-Internships for the Fall 2023 cycle are in person with telework flexibility for up to 2 days a week.
+The Latin America Program at the Woodrow Wilson International Center for Scholars will open its application process for the Summer 2024 cycle on March 18, 2024.
+Internships for the Summer 2024 cycle are in person with telework flexibility for up to 1 day a week.

 Internships are designed to provide the individuals selected with the opportunity for practical experience in an environment that successfully mixes academic study with public policy.
 Please note this is a PAID internship.